bicrick/MSAI/README.md

 - Jupyter Notebooks
 - Common data science libraries (based on notebook content)

-## Usage

-1. Clone the repository
-2. For LaTeX documents:
-   - Ensure you have a LaTeX distribution installed (e.g., TeX Live 2024)
-   - Compile using pdflatex or your preferred LaTeX compiler
-3. For Python notebooks:
-   - Install required Python packages
-   - Run using Jupyter Notebook/Lab

-## Note

-This repository is for personal educational use.
-Please do not copy or distribute the contents without permission.

-## Gitignore
+## Important Notice

-The repository ignores the following files:

-.DS_Store
-__pycache__/
-**/__pycache__/
-*.py[cod]
-**/*.py[cod]
+This repository serves as a portfolio of my academic work and technical skills.
+It is intended for reference and demonstration purposes only.
+The content represents my personal coursework and solutions.
+Please do not copy, distribute, or submit any part of this work as your own.

 ## License

 All rights reserved.
-This material is for personal educational use only.
+This material is for portfolio demonstration purposes only.